-The rear lane townhouses will accommodate one car for narrow units and up to two cars for wide units.
+The rear lane townhouses will accommodate one car for each unit.
 Spaces, including two barrier free spaces, are proposed for the stacked townhouses, providing 20 spaces, off-site parking on Block 19 will be available once constructed.

 Figure 5 - Site Plan Block 22.